Trusted legal advice to aid dispute resolution

 There are a few routes you can take in the dispute resolution process.
 Most disputes usually begin with one party bringing the case to a solicitor, who will then communicate with the other party involved to inform them of the claim.
 From here, the dispute resolution process depends on the position of the other party.
 The route we then take is dependent on a variety of factors, such as:

-• type of dispute
+- type of dispute

-• the position of the other party
+- the position of the other party

-• your personal circumstances
+- your personal circumstances

-At Valerie Holmes, we have experience with all types of dispute resolution and will always have an open discussion with you to decide which would be the most effective for your individual circumstances.
+At Valerie Holmes Law, we have experience with all types of dispute resolution and will always have an open discussion with you to decide which would be the most effective for your individual circumstances.
 We understand that disputes can be stressful so we'll always keep you updated with how things are progressing so we're always on the same page.

 Types of dispute resolution

-There are various ways of resolving disputes and our team are well-equipped to guide you through the process that best suits you.
+There are various ways of resolving disputes and our team is well-equipped to guide you through the process that best suits you.
 There's a misconception that, if you make a dispute claim, it's likely it will go to court.
 This isn't the case.
 Actually, around 90% of dispute claims are settled before they go to court, so please don't let this deter you from making a dispute resolution claim.

 Here are the most common types of dispute resolution:

-Alternative Dispute Resolution (ADR) - there are a few methods of ADR and these are recommended to the parties involved in a dispute by the courts.
+Alternative Dispute Resolution (ADR): There are a few methods of ADR and these are recommended to the parties involved in a dispute by the courts.
 This is because ADR methods often lead to the dispute being resolved without going to court.
 ADR is cheaper and often more amicable than a dispute resolution case that goes to court.

-Mediation - this is the most common type of ADR.
+Mediation: This is the most common type of ADR.
 Mediation is when all parties come together to discuss the dispute with the help of an impartial mediator.
 The mediator's role is to resolve the dispute by negotiating with the parties involved.
 Mediation is recommended for almost all dispute resolution cases because of how effective it is.